 The next day, Hamdan was arrested by Rocky River police and held on a $500,000 bond.
 On July 8, the Cuyahoga County Prosecutor’s Office charged him with a handful of felonies and misdemeanors—including disorderly conduct, menacing, ethnic intimidation and disregard of safety on highways.

-Evidence collected from Hamdan’s Tesla, ODOT cameras, and expert witness testimony poked holes in some of the allegations.
+Evidence collected from Hamdan’s Tesla and ODOT cameras poked holes in some of the allegations.
 County Prosecutor Michael O’Malley eventually agreed to a deal that saw Hamdan plead guilty to three misdemeanors, including reckless driving and disorderly conduct.
 He’s to serve a year of probation and 100 hours of community service.
 He gets to keep his medical license.

 Pete Pattakos, one of Hamdan’s lawyers, alleges procedural errors and lasting defamation based on what Miller claimed versus the evidence from the criminal proceedings.

-Data subpoenaed from Tesla proved that Hamdan’s windows were down during the duration of the highway interaction with Miller, Pattakos said, meaning any words shouted at highway speeds between the two cars would have been “scrambled and unintelligible.”
+Data from Tesla proved that Hamdan’s driver’s side window was up during the duration of the highway interaction with Miller, Pattakos said, meaning any words shouted at highway speeds between the two cars would have been “scrambled and unintelligible.”
 And ODOT footage and Hamdam’s steering wheel movements were “inconsistent with any effort to swerve or run Miller off the road.”

 “It’s all very chilling.
 It’s unconstitutional,” Pattakos told Scene.
 “It’s a violation of my client’s First Amendment rights.”